HannaLAguilar/Digit_classification/README.md

 <img src="./img/Figure1.PNG" width=65% align="center">

-An example of a prediction:
+An example of a prediction,
+in parentheses the probability of the prediction:

 <img src="./img/Figure2.PNG" width=30% align="center">